-Many accredited law schools operate academic tax clinics (academic clinics) that provide assistance to low-income and unrepresented taxpayers.
-Some academic tax clinics have a relationship with outside attorneys who accept referrals from the academic clinic and also participate in a calendar call program.
+Many accredited law schools operate academic tax clinics (academic clinics) that provide free legal assistance to low income and self-represented petitioners.
+Some academic clinics refer such petitioners to outside attorneys who also provide free legal assistance to low income petitioners and participate in a pro bono calendar call program.

-Academic clinics help taxpayers to comply with the Internal Revenue Code and to deal appropriately with the Internal Revenue Service and the Federal courts.
-The United States Tax Court (the Court) acknowledges the important assistance that academic clinics provide to otherwise unrepresented taxpayers.
+Academic clinics help self-represented petitioners to comply with the Internal Revenue Code and to deal appropriately with the Internal Revenue Service and the Federal courts.
+The United States Tax Court (the Court) acknowledges the important assistance that academic clinics provide to self-represented petitioners.

-For academic clinics which agree to abide by the requirements stated herein, the Court includes information about the clinic in mailings to petitioners and permits students enrolled in academic clinics to participate in Court hearings and trials.
-The Tax Court does not endorse or recommend any particular tax clinic or Bar sponsored calendar call program .
+For academic clinics which agree to abide by the requirements stated herein, the Court includes information about the clinic in mailings to self-represented petitioners and permits students enrolled in academic clinics to participate in Court hearings and trials.
+In addition, in 25 cities in which the Tax Court holds trial sessions, petitioners' counsel room is reserved for persons admitted to practice before the Court, including attorneys associated with tax clinics and Bar sponsored calendar call programs.
+The Tax Court does not endorse or recommend any particular clinic or Bar sponsored calendar call program.

 The Court applies the following requirements with regard to academic clinic and student participation in the Court’s academic clinical program.